Back to Portfolio

 6. REIT Sector Rotation: Capital has flowed to industrial, data center, and residential REITs, starving office REITs of investor interest.

-The Klarman Question: Is the market right that West Coast office is permanently impaired, or is this a cyclical trough creating a once-in-a-decade buying opportunity in high-quality real estate?
+The Klarman Question: Is the market right that West Coast office is permanently impaired, or is this a cyclical trough compounded by macro panic, creating a once-in-a-decade buying opportunity in high-quality real estate?

 Phase 1: Risk Analysis (Inversion)